elmtree-askmo/cloudcannon-app/content/learn/biology/what-are-the-main-components-of-chloroplasts-and-their-functions-in-photosynthesis.md

 url: /learn/biology/questions/what-are-the-main-components-of-chloroplasts-and-their-functions-in-photosynthesis
 score: -1.0
 related_article1:
-    id: 168776
+    id: 168770
-    title: How do guard cells regulate the opening and closing of stomata?
+    title: >-
+        What is the role of diffusion in gas exchange for unicellular organisms?
     subject: Biology
-    url: /learn/biology/questions/how-do-guard-cells-regulate-the-opening-and-closing-of-stomata
+    url: /learn/biology/questions/what-is-the-role-of-diffusion-in-gas-exchange-for-unicellular-organisms
 related_article2:
-    id: 168769
+    id: 168774
-    title: How do large organisms adapt to maintain efficient exchange despite a low surface area to volume ratio?
+    title: >-
+        Describe the mechanism of direct diffusion in unicellular organisms and its role in respiration.
     subject: Biology
-    url: /learn/biology/questions/how-do-large-organisms-adapt-to-maintain-efficient-exchange-despite-a-low-surface-area-to-volume-ratio
+    url: /learn/biology/questions/describe-the-mechanism-of-direct-diffusion-in-unicellular-organisms-and-its-role-in-respiration
 related_article3:
-    id: 168768
+    id: 168781
-    title: Why is the surface area to volume ratio important for small organisms?
+    title: >-
+        Describe the structure of the tracheal system in insects and its role in respiration.
     subject: Biology
-    url: /learn/biology/questions/why-is-the-surface-area-to-volume-ratio-important-for-small-organisms
+    url: /learn/biology/questions/describe-the-structure-of-the-tracheal-system-in-insects-and-its-role-in-respiration
 related_article4:
-    id: 168781
+    id: 168769
-    title: Describe the structure of the tracheal system in insects and its role in respiration.
+    title: >-
+        How do large organisms adapt to maintain efficient exchange despite a low surface area to volume ratio?
     subject: Biology
-    url: /learn/biology/questions/describe-the-structure-of-the-tracheal-system-in-insects-and-its-role-in-respiration
+    url: /learn/biology/questions/how-do-large-organisms-adapt-to-maintain-efficient-exchange-despite-a-low-surface-area-to-volume-ratio
 related_article5:
     id: 168780
+    title: >-
-    title: What are xerophytes and how are they adapted to dry environments?
+        What are xerophytes and how are they adapted to dry environments?
     subject: Biology
     url: /learn/biology/questions/what-are-xerophytes-and-how-are-they-adapted-to-dry-environments
 ---